riscv-software-src/riscv-perf-model/test/core/unit_template/README.md

 could be used as a starting point for new test benches.

-The source here intends to meet the coding guidelines enforced with clang-format, as well as pass clang-tidy.
+The source here intends to meet the coding guidelines enforced with clang-format.
 There is a script to help with this but it does not overwrite files automatically.

 There some extra documentation and some standardization in the port naming conventions.